Violin Concertos for Pre-Advanced Students

 Intermediate, Pre-Advanced, and Advanced

 Selecting the right repertoire for students is one the most important responsibilities of music teachers.
 The piece that was chosen for the purpose of learning must not exceed the level of challenge a student can handle.
-Students will benefit from carefully selected repertoire that does not overwhelm their current abilities, but poses sufficient challenges that enhance their skills.
+Students will benefit from a carefully selected repertoire that does not overwhelm their current abilities but poses sufficient challenges that enhance their skills.

 With the intent to let their students develop their technique and musicality naturally, many violinist-composers in the nineteenth century have written concertos that are less demanding than those of the standard repertoire.
 Often time, these concertos involve shifting up to only a certain position.
 Some of the composers who wrote such concertos include Rieding, Seitz, Portnoff, Sitt, and Accolay.
 To learn more about their works, go to Violin Concertos for Intermediate Students.

 The concertos listed below are suitable for violinists who have mastered the student-level concertos but are still unprepared to take on the “big works” of the Romantic period and the twentieth century.
 These concertos should not be treated as student-level works as they are artistic masterpieces that call for a high level of technical command and musical understanding.
 However, they are idiomatically written for the violin which makes them a good stepping stone for students going into the advanced level.

 Viotti was born in the Piedmont region of Italy.
 He studied with Gaetano Pugnani.
 As a descendant of the great Italian violin playing tradition traced back to Corelli, he later became the teacher of Kreutzer and Rode, who were both important figures of the “modern” French violin school.